Nat King Cole: Early life

 Nathaniel Adams Coles was born in Montgomery, Alabama, on March 17, 1919.
 He had three brothers: Eddie (1910–1970), Ike (1927–2001), and Freddy (1931–2020), and a half-sister, Joyce.
 Each of the Coles brothers pursued careers in music.
 When Cole was four years old, the family moved to Chicago, Illinois, where his father, Edward, became a Baptist minister.
 Cole learned to play the organ from his mother, Perlina (Adams) Coles, the church organist.
 His first performance was "Yes!
 We Have No Bananas" at the age of four.
-Cole began formal piano lessons at 12, learning jazz, gospel, and classical music "from Johann Sebastian Bach to Sergei Rachmaninoff".
+Cole began formal piano lessons at the age of 12, learning jazz, gospel, and classical music "from Johann Sebastian Bach to Sergei Rachmaninoff".
 As a youth, Cole joined the news delivery boys' "Bud Billiken Club" band for The Chicago Defender.

 Cole and his family moved to the Bronzeville neighborhood of Chicago, where Cole attended Wendell Phillips Academy High School, the school Sam Cooke attended a few years later.
 Cole participated in Walter Dyett's music program at DuSable High School.
 He would sneak out of the house to visit clubs, sitting outside to hear Louis Armstrong, Earl Hines, and Jimmie Noone.